saltstack/salt/rfcs/0003-job-retry.md

 # Motivation
 [motivation]: #motivation

-For a long time, people have complained that Salt has no way to send a job to a minion that was not availalble to receive it at the time that it was published.
+For a long time, people have complained that Salt has no way to send a job to a minion that was not available to receive it at the time that it was published.
 Doing so would allow Salt administrators to publish a job and not worry about whether or not a minion that was down at the time did not receive the job.